-If not the entire camera image is needed but only a subsection, then this can be configured on the region of interest (ROI) page.
-This page will open the two camera images with overlaid frames showing the cropped region, which can be moved and resized in unison using the mouse (see Fig. 30).
-The device can revise the requested ROI dimensions; in this case you will see the region automatically snap to the closest valid image size.
+If not the entire sensor image is needed but only a subsection, then this can be configured on the 'region of interest' (ROI) page.
+This page will open a preview of the left and right images with overlaid frames showing the cropped region, which can be moved and resized in unison using the mouse (see Fig. 32).
+The device will revise the requested ROI dimensions; in this case you will see the region automatically snap to the closest valid image size.

-It is advised to set the region of interest after first selecting the desired pixel format (see below) and then completing calibration, since the calibration procedure can impose a left-to-right ROI offset to correct for any displacements that are beyond the ranges handled by the hardware-accelerated rectification process.
+It is advised to set the region of interest after first selecting the desired pixel format and then completing calibration, since the calibration procedure can impose a left-to-right ROI offset to correct for any displacements that are beyond the ranges handled by the hardware-accelerated rectification process.